 The frames worked.
 Very well indeed.
 And it soon became clear that Stu and Cedar had something really special that was going to change beekeeping forever.

 By the time the Flow Hive Indiegogo campaign was launched in February 2015, the teaser video had gone viral, and was instrumental in Flow Hive becoming one of the most successful campaigns ever launched.

-At that time, it was Indiegogo’s most successful campaign and the most successful ever launched on any platform outside the United States, garnering over US$12.3 million in pre-orders in just six weeks.
+At the time of launch, it was Indiegogo’s most successful campaign and the most successful campaign ever launched on any platform outside the United States, garnering over US$12.3 million in pre-orders in just six weeks.
 Their humble target of US$70,000 was reached in 177 seconds.

 The media interest was staggering, with a feel-good story that practically wrote itself: A father and son both struggling to make ends meet when they finally launch an invention they had been working on for 10 years – a beehive which delivers “honey on tap” – and become millionaires almost literally overnight.

 The reality, however, was as the money rolled in, so did the orders – 20,000 of them, with the scramble on to fulfil — before Christmas!
 Amazingly, Flow managed to deliver on their commitments only a few weeks behind the schedules outlined on Indiegogo.